 The Massachusetts Prevailing Wage Law…

-requires that employees working certain jobs involving the state or local cities and towns receive prevailing wage (often called “the rate” on job sites).
+requires that employees working certain jobs involving the state or local cities and towns receive prevailing wage rate (often called “the rate” on job sites).
 The law exists so companies don’t win job bids – and get public money — on the backs of their employees by driving down their wages.
 The actual hourly rate is set by the Department of Labor Standards (“DLS”).
 Prevailing wage jobs typically involve work on libraries, public or charter schools, police or fire stations, town halls, and other public buildings.
 The point of this article is that even though you may be receiving a prevailing wage, it may not be the right one.

 The most important thing to understand is that if you are working on a public construction job in Massachusetts, your hourly rate is determined by the tasks you perform, NOT:

 The right rate is based on what you do.
 If you perform different tasks on different days, then you should receive different rates of pay for hours worked on those particular days.
 For example, if you perform laborer tasks on Monday and Tuesday, and spend Wednesday, Thursday, and Friday doing carpentry, then your hours on Monday and Tuesday must be paid at the laborers rate, while the hours worked Wednesday through Friday must be paid at the carpenter’s rate.

 Even if you perform different tasks throughout the same day, the law requires you to be paid the right rate for each task.
 If, for example, you are a laborer for five hours each day, but perform carpentry work for another two hours, and paint for one hour, you should be paid the laborer’s rate for five hours, the carpenter’s rate for two hours, and the remaining hour should be at the painter’s rate.